 Staff will point you in the direction of gyms nearby and will help with bookings for key Singapore attractions.
 Depending on the package you choose, you get breakfast at Suprette thrown in for $10, which is a good deal given the quality of food there.

-But if you want to go local, the 24-hour Lavender Food Square is just opposite the hotel and offers almost all the hawker delights you can find in Singapore at bargain prices.
-Finally, while it’s slightly off the centre of town, it’s within walking distance to the Little India area and Lavender MRT station.
+But if you want to go local, while sadly the 24-hour Lavender Food Square just opposite the hotel has closed, there are plenty of other hawker centres within easy walking distance.
+Finally, while it’s slightly off the centre of town, it’s within walking distance to the Little India area and both the Farrer Park and Lavender MRT station are each about 10 minutes away on foot.
 Overall, it’s a great deal for couples, considering that some hostel rates are not far off per person.
 And you’ll be able to explore a slice of Singaporean history — this building is older than a good many others in Singapore.

 Make a reservation online now